google/closure-templates/documentation/reference/common-attributes-include.md

     for autoprefixing in [css function](functions.md#css) calls.

-*   `requirecsspath` takes a list of global or relative paths for css files (this can be either GSS or SASS).
+*   `requirecsspath` takes a list of global or relative paths for css files (this can be either GSS or Sass).
 This does NOT have any autoprefix behavior.
 Use of cssbase is required to autoprefix.